Digital-Image-Processing-IIITH/project-sky_hawkers/README.md

 # Setting up the code:
  - Upload this project to matlab.mathworks.com or install matlab in your system and make sure you have computer vision library.
- - Add your dataset to input_images folder.
+ - Make a new folder names input_images and add your dataset images to the input_images folder.
  - Run code.m from src folder

 # Sample Input